CPuPush/NotesAppUsingHapiJS/README.md

 # Build Web Server Using Hapi
   1. Clone this repo<br>
-  2. npm init in command line for package.json configuration<br>
+  2. npm install in command line for package.json configuration<br>
   3. Run the server using this command : "npm run start"<br>
   4. Copy local link ex : http://localhost:5000<br>
   5. Open <a href="http://notesapp-v1.dicodingacademy.com/">this link</a> in web browser<br>